eWaterCycle/infra/eoscpilot/README.md

 * Uses Let's encrypt cert for all servers to run them encrypted

 # Create VMs

 1. Create `eoscpilot` template from App called `Ubuntu-18.04.1-Server (...)`
     1. Select the ssd datastore for the image
 2. Update `eoscpilot` template
     1. Set to 8Gb RAM and 2 cpus/vcpus
-    2. Add Volatile disk of 500Gb, type=FS and format=raw
+    2. Add Volatile disk of 1000Gb, type=FS and format=raw
 5. Instantiate once as `eoscpilot`, so hostname is eoscpilot.ewatercycle2-nlesc.surf-hosted.nl
 5. Instantiate once as `eoscpilot-cylc`, so hostname is eoscpilot-cylc.ewatercycle2-nlesc.surf-hosted.nl

 For hostname see log tab of the Virtual machine.

-# Setup VM
+# Setup VMs

 Create a `inventory.yml` file based on `inventory.yml.example`.
 Create a `vars.yml` file based on `vars.yml.example`.

-Install stuff on VM with
+Install stuff on VMs with

 ```bash
 ansible-playbook -i inventory.yml playbook.yml
 ```

-After installation a `letsencrypt/` directory has been copied to local machine with the Let's encrypt configuration and http certificate of the hub server.
+After installation a `eoscpilot.ewatercycle2-nlesc.surf-hosted.nl/letsencrypt/` and `eoscpilot-cylc.ewatercycle2-nlesc.surf-hosted.nl/letsencrypt/` directories have been copied to local machine with the Let's encrypt configuration and http certificate of the forecast/hub and cylc servers.

 # Next steps

 First register and run the cylc suite use the following commands:

 ```bash